benday-inc/csharp-course/lab-03-unit-testing-with-nunit/lab-03-03-Testing-Classes-with-Dependencies.md

 > ![Screenshot Placeholder: Interface and OrderProcessor implementation]

 ### Step 2: Add Tests for `OrderProcessor`
-1. In the `CalculatorApp.Tests` project, install the Moq NuGet package:
+1. In the `NunitLab.UnitTests` project, install the Moq NuGet package:
    - Right-click on the project, choose **Manage NuGet Packages**.
    - Search for and install **Moq**.